 The Chair requested of SPC, as the Secretariat for the PRETMM, early notification of the agenda and that the SWPHC would like to be involved in the review of the Regional Pacific Strategy.

-Decision 23: Agree on the need for the IHO, IMO and IALA to work together with SWPHC and SPC to address the capacity building needs of Member states in the Pacific region.
+Decision 23: Agree on the need for the IHO, IMO and IALA to work together with SWPHC and SPC to address the capacity building needs of Member States in the Pacific region.

-Action 26: IMO, IALA and IHO to work together with SWPHC and SPC to address the capacity building needs of the Member states in the SWP region.
+Action 26: IMO, IALA and IHO to work together with SWPHC and SPC to address the capacity building needs of the Member States in the SWP region.

 Action 27: SPC to share revised draft to the Regional Pacific Strategy – Safety of Navigation Project - for review and input.